What is Customer Journey Management and how to get started?

 - It forces you to define clear ownership of CX initiatives, allowing for synergies and preventing redundancies

-- Organizations that consciously do customer journey management actively build bridges between organizational silos/departments; the customers' experience can become anorganization-wide information and communication system
+- Organizations that consciously do journey management actively build bridges between organizational silos/departments; the customers' experience can become anorganization-wide information and communication system

 Customer satisfaction does not come from single wow-moments.
 It needs to be built in a coherent, long-term and cross-silo way.
 Thus, having an eye on all moments and facets of the customer journey is essential for sustainable customer satisfaction.